hardcamls/zprize/msm-field-multiplication.md

 **Hybrid LUT / Multipliers** In computing the `A * B`, we've solely relied on DSP slices.
 This is suboptimal, since we use 2 slices of 26x17 multipliers just to compute 22x22!
-We could use a hybrid of DSP and LUTs to perform the 22x22 multiplication to save 1 DSP per base case multiplier.
+We could use a hybrid of DSP and LUTs to perform the 22x22 multiplication to save 1 DSP per base-case multiplier.
 However, we found our primary bottleneck to largely be in LUT routing congestion, so we ended up being more liberal in our DSP usage.